 - in unlikely event processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

 Carne will not disclose any Personal Data to any third party, except as outlined above and/or as follows:

 - to enable Carne to carry out the obligations under the contract for Services with Clients or in anticipation of entering into such a contract for Services;

-- where Personal Data needs to be shared with the service providers appointed to Clients, including distributor entities, investment management entities, administrator entities, trustee entities and its or their sub-contractors in connection with the Services;
+- where the execution of the contract and surrounding legal and regulatory obligations requires Personal Data to be shared with the service providers appointed to Clients, including Counterparty entities, investment management entities, administrator entities, trustee entities and its or their sub-contractors in connection with the Services;

-- where Carne is subject to a separate legal obligation requiring it to act as controller of the Personal Data, including where it is required to use the Personal Data for the discharge of its own AML obligations;
+- where the services we provide make us subject to a separate legal obligation requiring us to act as Controller of the Personal Data, including where it is required to use the Personal Data for the discharge of AML / KYC or regulatory reporting obligations;

-- where Carne needs to share Personal Data with its auditors, and legal and other advisors;
+- where we need to share Personal Data with critical service providers, auditors, and legal and other advisors;

 - in the event of a merger or proposed merger, any (or any proposed) transferee of, or successor in title to, the whole or any part of Carne’s business, and their respective officers, employees, agents and advisers, to the extent necessary to give effect to such merger;

-- where the disclosure is required by law or regulation, or court or administrative order having force of law or is required to be made to any of Carne’s regulators.
+- where the disclosure is required by law or regulation, or court or administrative order having force of law or is required to be made to any applicable regulators.

 We are committed to protecting the security of all of the personal information we collect and use.
 We use a variety of physical, administrative and technical safeguards designed to help protect it from unauthorized access, use and disclosure.
 We have implemented best-practice standards and controls in compliance with internationally recognized security frameworks.
 We use encryption technologies to protect data at rest and in transit.